Damego/interactions-i18n/README.md

 ## Auto generating file for commands

-It seems a difficult to write every command in the json, so you can generate it for every command
+It seems difficult to write every command in the json, so you can generate file with your commands.
+You need to only fill empty strings with your language

 ```python
 from interactions import Client, Locale